thomas-darling/translation-loader/example/readme.md

 2. Execute the command: `node translate-export`

-   This will export content to the file `./translation/export/translation.json`.
+   This will export all translatable content to the file `./translation/export/translate.json`.

 ## Build for base locale